 Bhakti Kutir, Palolem, Goa, India

 This wellness resort in Goa is a secluded oasis for experienced yogis or those just looking to drop by for a yoga class.
 Hidden among the jungle groves behind Palolem beach, the serene atmosphere, relaxed staff, excellent organic food and great WiFi connection at Bhakti Kutir make it an ideal place to spend time.
 What sets its yoga offering apart is Swami Yogananda Saraswati, who visits every November to March from his ashram in North India.
 His daily yoga classes place emphasis on pranayama (breath) and creating flexibility in your body to help you master the traditional yoga flow poses.
 Further north in Goa, you will find Ashiyana by Mandrem beach, which offers yoga teacher training.
 For meditation in Goa, check out these wonderful annual workshops here.
 If you are planning a solo trip to Goa, check out my top tips here.

 The Sanctuary, Koh Phangan, Thailand

 There are three yoga classes a day to choose from at The Sanctuary Thailand, a beachside resort on Koh Phangan.
 There is also Pilates and a weekly schedule of workshops, healer sessions and courses.
 This sociable wellness resort offers cleansing detox retreats or, if you’re happy to feast, a comprehensive international vegetarian menu.
 Set in a secluded bay that can be reached by long-tailed boat, make the journey here and you will forget the rest of the world.
-For more activities here and on the other Thai islands, read my top 5 favourites here.
+For more activities here and on the other Thai islands, read my top things to do in Thailand here.

 The Yoga Barn, Ubud, Bali, Indonesia